-Jessica made nine sculptures based examples of varieties from PGRU.
-While the size and volume are based on the original, high fire glazes were mixed and matched to allude to various hues of yellows, reds, pinks and greens and represent some of the unusual russets and blushes on the apples.
-The artist returned to Geneva in March 2011 on a Center for Cultural Innovation grant to photograph genetic diversity at the Cornell University-NYS Agricultural Experiment Station.
-There apple breeder Dr. Susan K. Brown has planted out thousands of seed “sisters” from each of her cross breeding of two apple trees.
+My nine sculptures are based on examples of varieties from PGRU.
+While the size and volume are configured the original apple, high fire glazes playfully allude to various hues of yellows to reds, russets to blushes on the apples.
+I returned in March 2011 to photograph genetic diversity in the form of the apple trees at the Cornell University-NYS Agricultural Experiment Station with apple breeder Dr. Susan K. Brown.
+She plants out thousands of seed “sisters” from each of her cross breeding of two apple trees.
 Over the course of six to seven years, Brown leaves the trees unpruned, to grow wild.

 The artist would like to thank Dr. Susan K. Brown, Dr. Philip Forsline and William Srmack of Cornell University; photographers Ken Marchionno and Mary Wingfield; science writer Amanda Garris; John Weldon, Michael Keeler, and Katherine Baghaie of Weldon Color Lab; curators Shirlae Cheng-Lifshin and Kristina Newhouse; and Joe and Emma Ann Fairbrother.
-Special thanks to the original Kickstarter.com backers, the Center for Cultural Innovation for it generous Investing in Artists grant and ARC grant and Kevin Nguyen, Suzette Munnik, and Junzo Mori of the Xiem Clay Center in Pasadena, CA for providing both their professional expertise and support.
+Special thanks to the original Kickstarter.com backers, the Center for Cultural Innovation Investing in Artists grant and ARC grant and Kevin Nguyen, Suzette Munnik, and Junzo Mori of the Xiem Clay Center in Pasadena, CA.

 for more information on this project see kickstarter.com video, TEDx lecture, museum essay (PMCA brochure) or field video.